 The Only Broccoli I Make Now.

-We honestly make this every night now.
+We honestly make this almost every night right now.

 The magic of this specific air fryer broccoli is the method: it gets both tender and crisp at the same time!